Inside: Practical tips for busy professionals looking to advance their careers with limited time to make it happen.

 But water gives us energy and keeps us functioning.
 To achieve your goals, any goals, you need energy and to be functioning.
 Go ahead and say yes when someone asks you if you want some water, it’s cool, they offered!
 Or go get the water yourself.
 Or bring a water bottle with you.
 It’s a simple change that makes your body and mind feel better.

 Advance your career with water.
 Like Beyonce.
 Probably.

 To shake the social media habit just a smidge and use my time more productively, I turned off social media notifications on my phone.
 No red numbers staring me down means I’m not grabbing at my phone every time someone likes that truly hilarious thing I wrote one time.
-Because as much as I love laugh cry emojis, hanging out on Insta for more time than I should is going to take time away from writing articles, editing my book, and working on coaching client’s cover letters.
+Because as much as I love laugh-cry emojis, hanging out on Insta for more time than I should is going to take time away from writing articles, editing my book, and working on resumes for clients.

 Now that I’ve gotten all holier than thou about social media, time for some real talk.
 I’m totally going to get on social media after I finish writing this.
-I mean what if there are more pictures of Archie Windsor?
+I mean what if there are more pictures of Taylor Swift’s Eras Tour?
 So much could be happening out in the world!

 If you’re going to get on social media like I totally am, use it to your advantage.
 The like button or the double tap is the easiest way to give your head nod of approval to something online, but it does absolutely nothing to build connections with other people.
 So get to commenting.

 You can go it alone to achieve your career goals, but the more efficient way to do it is to build connections with other people.

 Social media-based example.
 Are you hoping to build a photography business?
 Follow other photographers on Instagram and comment on their posts.
 They will appreciate the engagement, you get to start building a connection because you are sharing your thoughts and experience.
 That connection could lead to a collaboration, or answers to your questions from someone who has walked this path before.